tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools/setup-scripts/README.md

 setup.sh performs the following actions:
 * installs node version manager (nvm) locally
 * installs/updates local version of node
-* runs the setup.js file in setup-scripts folder
+* runs the setup.js file in setup folder

-**setup.bat:** To run setup.bat, navigate to node_modules/webdev-setup-tools/setup-scripts folder in a command prompt with administrative priveleges, and enter the following command:
+**setup.bat:** To run setup.bat, navigate to node_modules/webdev-setup-tools/setup folder in a command prompt with administrative priveleges, and enter the following command:
 ```sh
 setup.bat
 ```
 setup.bat performs the following actions:
 * verifies minimum system requirements are met
 * installs/updates local version of node
-* runs the setup.js file in setup-scripts folder
+* runs the setup.js file in setup folder

 **nodeInstallerScript.ps1:** This is a helper script for the main windows setup.bat that performs the following actions: